 The folks at Optimal Startup Daily created an audio version of this post.
 Listen along with the player below.

 When I first got the idea to launch my own Etsy shop back in 2011, I thought it was going to be pretty easy.
 I’d read success stories on blogs before, where a busy mom or frustrated artist starts sewing baby clothes or carving furniture and a few weeks later, they’re quitting their job because the orders just keep coming in.

 Well, I learned first-hand that it’s not always quite so easy to make money on Etsy.
-Getting the initial idea for my shop – digital money planners based around specific life goals – was the easy part.
+Getting the initial idea for my shop – digital money planners based on specific life goals – was the easy part.
 Creating the products and setting up shop wasn’t too hard, either.
-That was all done within two weeks of my intial brainstorm.
+That was all done within two weeks of my initial brainstorm.

 1. Creating is the Fun Part

 For me, the biggest rush still comes from getting my next idea for a new planner.
 I want to run away from my email and work responsibilities and just start crafting it.
 I enter that Zen zone where time disappears.
 Like many creative entrepreneurs, this is as good as it gets, and it’s important to savor it because the other parts of running a business aren’t quite so tranquil.